G neapolitan major scale diatonic chords

 Diatonic chords: G minor, Ab augmented, Bb augmented, C major, D unknown, E diminished, Ab unknown.

-Use the interactive harmonizer above to explore triads, seventh chords, and chord variations for composing with the G neapolitan major scale on guitar.
+Use the interactive harmonizer above to explore triads, seventh chords, and chord voicings for composing with the G neapolitan major scale on guitar.